What's In The Brown Paper Bag?

-(This is a short story by Luis Ramirez, who was executed in Texas on 10/20/05.
-My thanks to Abe Bonowitz for this story.
-The story doesn't require any commentary.
-It's a gift to all of you for the Holidays, Christmas, Chanukah, Kwanzaa, New Year's, Solstice, whatever holiday, if any, you celebrate.)
+(I originally posted this item in December, 2009.
+This is a short story by Luis Ramirez, who was executed in Texas on October 20, 2005.
+My thanks to Abe Bonowitz for passing this story along to me.
+The story doesn't require any commentary, and I'm not going to give any.
+It's a gift to all of you for the Holidays, Christmas, Chanukah, Kwanzaa, New Year's, Solstice, whatever holiday, if any, you may celebrate.)

 By Luis Ramirez #999309

 I'm about the share with you a story whose telling is long past due.
 It's a familiar story to most of you reading this from death row.
 And now it's one that all of you in "free world " may benefit from.
 This is the story of my first day on the row.

 I came here in May of 1999.
 The exact date is something that I can't recall.
 I do remember arriving in the afternoon.
 I was placed in a cell on H-20 wing over at the Ellis Unit in Huntsville, TX.
 A tsunami of emotions and thoughts were going through my mind at the time.
 I remember the only things in the cell were a mattress, pillow, a couple of sheets, a pillow case, a roll of toilet paper, and a blanket.
 I remember sitting there, utterly lost.